What is scrutiny?

 Scrutiny committees review decisions made by the Council and make recommendations to ensure that the residents of the district get the best out of their public services.
 Scrutiny committees also play an important part in helping to develop council policies for the benefit of local people.
 Committees mainly look at services provided by the Council but can also look at wider issues involving other agencies.

 Wyre Forest District Council currently has one Scrutiny Committee.
+You can read the Overview and Scrutiny Committee Terms of Reference; section 5 of constitution on our website.

 How does scrutiny link into the decision making process?